-Common questions about Microsoft commercial marketplace
+Common questions about the Microsoft commercial marketplace

 This article answers commonly asked questions about the commercial marketplace.

-What is Microsoft commercial marketplace?
+What is the Microsoft commercial marketplace?

 The commercial marketplace connects business and government agencies with solutions built by our partners.
-Our partners create and manage offers in Partner Center, and customers can discover and buy solutions through in-product experiences, such as Microsoft AppSource, Azure Marketplace, resellers in the Cloud Solution Provider program, and our sales teams via the co-sell program.
+Our partners create and manage offers in Partner Center, and customers can discover and buy solutions through in-product experiences, such as Microsoft AppSource, Azure Marketplace, resellers in the Cloud Solution Provider program, and our sales teams through the co-sell program.